netgroup/rose/docs/README.md

 The extension is available from 0.5 release.

-### SRv6 SDN Architecture and Southbound APIs
+### SRv6 SDN

-TODO: Add the links to these repos:

-- **srv6-controller** is a collection of modules implementing different functionalities of a SDN controller
+[SRv6 SDN](https://netgroup.github.io/srv6-sdn/) a collection of modules implementing different functionalities of a SDN controller for SRv6
-- [SRv6 Southbound API evaluation](https://github.com/mohammad59mt/srv6-southbound-api-evaluation) is a library for performance evaluation of the SRv6 Southbound APIs.

 ### Emulation tools